salerno-rafael/poc_scala_camel_s3/README.md

 # poc_scala_camel_s3

-Poc with scala using camel , sendind files to Amazon s3
+Poc with scala using apache camel ,for sending files to Amazon s3